1995 Turf Classic Invitational at Belmont Park on Turk Passer.

 In June 1988 John entered the jockey school in Puerto Rico.
 He kicked off his riding career shortly after and scored his first victory at El Comandante Racetrack in 1990 aboard Rodas.
 He relocated to New York in March 1990 with Racing Hall of Fame rider Angel Cordero Jr.’s guidance.
 Cordero has acted as his agent since 1998.

-Velazquez won the first two Grade 1 races of his career in 1995 and the following spring won his first riding title, at Aqueduct.
+John won first two Grade 1 races of his career in 1995 and the following spring won his first riding title, at Aqueduct.
 He was the regular rider of Yanks Music, champion 3-year-old filly of 1996, who was trained by his father-in-law, Leo O’Brien.